ybayle/awesome-deep-learning-music/CONTRIBUTING.md

 # How To Contribute

 Contributions are welcome!
 Please submit you issues, pull requests, improvements and comments in British English.
+You can look at the issues and help to solve them or you can add some missing articles as described below.

 ### Adding an article